It's New Year's Eve in the glamorous, shadowy world of 1920s Paris...

 Wait, you said dinner isn't served?

 Dinner is not served.
 We'll have hors d'oeuvres only.
-Please plan to eat actual dinner before you arrive.
+Please plan to eat your actual meal before you arrive.
 We can suggest lots of wonderful places in town!

 Don't the suspects already know who did it?